audiomuze/tagminder/README.md

 - merge GENRE and STYLE tags to GENRE tag and dedupe

+- cleanup and standardise genres to eliminate unsanctioned GENRE entries

 - enrich "Pop/Rock", "Jazz" & "Classical" only genre assignments with artist based GENRE and STYLE entries

-- cleanup and standardise genres to eliminate unsanctioned GENRE entries

 - ensure completeness of various tags across all tracks in a folder/album e.g. all tracks have DATE and GENRE assignments and that they're the same (albeit some users will not want track genres homogenised for an album), so keep the code separate

-- write out __dirpaths for various queries to additional tables users can use to focus on manual adjustments e.g. adding DATE tag to albums without dates, GENRE tag to albums without genres etc.
+- write out __dirpaths for various queries to additional tables users can use to focus on manual adjustments e.g. adding DATE tag to albums without dates, GENRE tag to albums without genres etc, variations on artist names that are likely the same performer

 - fill in the blanks on ALBUMARTIST, GENRE, STYLE, MOOD & THEME tags where not all tracks in an album have these entries